pmarciniak2000/UoE_Undergraduate_Projects/README.md

 **Foundations of Natural Language Processing**

+CW1

+CW2

 **Software Testing**

+The coursework for this project required writing tests to find hidden bugs in a compiled jar file.
+We then had to implement additional features into the codebase and write tests for the additional functionality.

 ## UG5:

 **Blockchains and Distributed Ledgers**

+CW1

+CW2

+CW3

+CW4

 **Principles and Design of IoT Systems**

+Group project requiring desinging an app to interface witha Respeck motion sensor and then use machine learning algorithms for Human Activity Recogintion.

 **Advanced Database Systems**

 **Computer Graphics**

+CW1

+CW2

 **Text Technologies for Data Science**

+CW1

+CW2

+CW3